daizutabi/pheasant/docs/docs/index.md

 $ pip install mkdocs
 ~~~

-Then, in your `mkdocs.yml`, add lines below to register Pheasant as a MkDocs plugin.
+In your `mkdocs.yml`, add lines below to register Pheasant as a MkDocs plugin.

 ~~~yaml
 plugins: